open-osp/open-osp/README.md

 ### Manual Backups
 1. Go to your openosp repo, `cd openosp`
-2. Run the script `./backups/backups.sh`
+2. Run the script `./openosp backup -m`

 ### Automated Backups
-This will run the backup job every midnight
+This will run the backup job every midnight unless specified
-1. `./bin/run-auto-backups.sh`
+1. `./openosp backup `

 If you want a custom time for your backups, you can add a variable in your local.env